WELCOME TO THE HOME OF THE

 business district along Smith Street (Rte 44) and Mineral Spring Avenue (Rte

 Originally the governing body for the firefighters, in 1975 when the call system was organized and authority relinquished to the Town of North Providence, it transitioned into purely a social organization for former and current firefighters, and a tremendous resource and repository for the firefighting history and memorabilia for Centredale and the town of North Providence.
 Many of the current members are former volunteer, call or career firefighters, going back over a span of 50 years or more.

 Social functions such as holiday dinners and parties, and annual memorials for departed firefighters, are held on a regular basis at Firefighter's Memorial Hall (the old Centredale station), and are open to the public.

-Meetings are held monthly in the basement of the old station 1 at 1995 Smith St, North Providence, the first Wednesday of every month at 7:30 pm, except holidays.
+Meetings are held monthly in the basement of the old station 1 at 1995 Smith St, North Providence, the first Wednesday of every month at 7:00 pm, except holidays; then it's the next Wednesday.
 Parking is in the rear of the building.